geekworm-com/x730-script/README.md

 # x730-script
-This is the driver script for x730;
+This is the safe shutdown script for x730;

 NOTE: